pietg/single_index/README.md

 The computation of SSE and LSE is started from alpha=(1,0,...,0) (rather far from the actual value (alpha=1/sqrt{m})(1,...,1)), the other algorithms except EDR are started from the estimate given by SSE, and EDR does not need a starting value.
+The minimization algorithm pf Nelder-Mead is used instead of the Hooke-Jeeves method, used before.
 Comments should be directed to Piet Groeneboom.